 by Linda Ayres

-Ann Eliza Chase was born at Westminster in 1848; she was the only child of Eliza and Norman Henry Chase.
+Ann Eliza Chase was born at Westminster in 1848, the only child of Eliza and Norman Henry Chase.
 Her mother was just 23 years of age when she died soon after giving birth to Ann.
 Her father died two years later at the age of 32.
-Left orphaned, Ann went to live with her grandparents, John and Eliza Reason who raised her.
+Left orphaned, Ann went to live with her grandparents, John and Eliza Reason, who raised her.
 They were living in Love Lane, Wandsworth, with their two daughters Ann, Martha, and son John.
 Her grandfather was a carpenter by trade.
 In years to come, friends and family called her Annie.

 At the age of 19, Annie was married at Bury St. Edmunds to William Blake.
 He was born 8th August 1846 at Surbiton, Surrey.
-He had learned photography, and learned it well.
+William had studied photography and became very accomplished in his art.
 It was said of him that he was a strong willed and had the confidence to do what he believed in was right, even though other people may not agree or approve.
-For all that, he was kind hearted, and fond of a joke.
+For all that, he was kind hearted and fond of a joke.